cooperhammond/irs/README.md

 When I made this program I was pretty much broke and my music addiction wasn't really helping that problem.
 So, I did the obvious thing: make an uber-complicated program to ~~steal~~ download music for me!
 As for the name, its acronym spells IRS, which I found amusing, seeing as the IRS ~~takes~~ steals money while my program ~~gives~~ reimburses you with music.

 ### Wishlist
- - [x] Finds album based off of song name and artist
  - [x] Full album downloading
  - [x] Album art metadata correctly displayed
  - [x] Spotify playlist downloading